Let’s flip out: today is Pancake Day!

 1½ cup plain Greek yoghurt

 2 tbsp Mayver’s Dark Roast Peanut Butter

 1. In a medium bowl, combine flour, baking powder, milk and stir until smooth.
 Add peanut butter to the mixed batter and stir until mixed in thoroughly.

-2. Warm a frypan on a medium heat and add oil to coat bottom of the pan.
+2. Warm a fry pan on medium heat and add oil to coat bottom of the pan.
 Add a couple of tablespoons of mixture and cook for approximately 3 minutes until bubbles start to appear.
 Flip and cook for another 2 minutes or until golden brown.
 Repeat until all mixture is used.

 3. For the peanut butter and honey Greek yoghurt, add all the ingredients into a bowl and stir until combined.
 The mixture will become thick as it’s combined.

 4. Serve with layers of peanut butter and honey Greek yoghurt.
 Top with crushed peanuts.

 Pom Pom Paddock cheesecake pancakes